These are some of the most common biggest early dating mistakes.

 I can’t think of anything more counterproductive.

-Making yourself unavailable, either when you’re scheduling a date or by playing aloof upon first meeting, does not do much good to you.
+Making yourself unavailable, either when you’re scheduling a date or by playing aloof upon the first meeting, does not do much good to you.
 If a man is pursuing you it’s because he already likes you (wants to sleep with you for sure, and very possibly more).
 Thus, being unavailable or playing too hard to get gives you limited additional benefits.

 Why It’s Bad